 While a push from the Government means it's getting better, those on prepayment meters are still pretty hard done by, certainly compared with those who pay by direct debit.
 If possible you should try to switch to a billed meter.
 All of the big six energy companies now allow you to switch for free, but some smaller suppliers still charge so always check.

 Often they won't let you though, due to credit score or income difficulties.
 For full info on how to ditch a prepayment meter for a credit meter, or if you can't, save on a prepay meter, see the full Cheap Prepaid Gas & Elec guide.

 Save £100s a year by choosing the right cover for you

 Debit cards can be the worst way to spend, but the right credit card can mean you get perfect exchange rates that beat even the best bureau.
 Never change money at the airport; use the Travel Money Maximiser tool to find the best deal.
 See Cheap Travel Money for full info.

-Switching to a meter could save you £200 a year
+Switching to a meter could save you £100s a year

 For some in England and Wales, switching to a water meter could save hundreds.
 A quick tip can help you work out if you could be better off with a meter:

 Sadly, in Scotland it isn't free to have a water meter installed (it's actually quite expensive) so, unless you live alone in a manor-type property, you should stick to billed payment.